markckim/Memory_3D/README.md

 * MASequence.h
 * MAFrameAnimationRoutine.h

-A demo game (Memory Card Game) is shown in `MAGLCardMemoryController.m` which showing how a number of different base classes in the framework can be used to create a 3D game in OpenGL.
+A demo game (Memory Card Game) is shown in `MAGLCardMemoryController.m` demonstrating ways in which a number of different base classes in the framework can be used to create a 3D game in OpenGL.
 The logic within this game is found in `MACardMemoryLogic.m` and demonstrates a method for using behavior trees to control animations and logic.

 Here is an video showing the game in action: